contactomorph/nary-collections/README.md

 (10.5240/2A9A-64B2-0DBB-25D0-F53F-X, 2023, Fantasy, «Yorgos Lanthimos», «Poor Things»)
 ```

-and you can use usual set methods:
+Obviously, you can use usual set methods:
 ```csharp
 var m1 = ("10.5240/A9E0-6470-5F75-D926-2622-3", 2018, FilmGenre.Drama, Koreeda, new Movie("Manbiki Kazoku"));
 var m2 = ("10.5240/BC46-2751-9A86-763E-5848-7", 2019, FilmGenre.Drama, Noé, new Movie("Lux Æterna"));